Wolf-Udo Ettel: Aerial victory claims

 According to US historian David T. Zabecki, Ettel was credited with 124 aerial victories.
 Obermaier also lists Ettel with 124 victories claimed in over 250 missions.
 Of his 120 claims on the Eastern Front, 21 were Il-2 Sturmovik ground-attack aircraft.
 He claimed four victories over Sicily, which included two USAAF four-engine bombers.
+Spick states that Ettel had a mission-to-claim ratio of 2.02.

 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 121 aerial victory claims, plus three further unconfirmed claims.
 This figure of confirmed claims includes 118 aerial victories on the Eastern Front and three on the Western Front, including two four-engined bomber.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 29323".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.